abidibo/GoMonitor/README.md

 So, here is the thing:

-- I needed a way to avoid having my son turn into a fucking money playing Minecraft.
+- I needed a way to avoid having my son turn into a fucking monkey playing Minecraft.
 - I tried Timekpr-nExT and it didn't work well.
 - I'm impatient and instead of make it work better, I decided to write something myself.
 - I suck at programming this stuff, I'm not used to it and I don't have too much time to waste bothering my family.

 I needed a few simple stuff:

-- Check the total time spent and logout the user when it reaches a limit
+- Check the total time spent and logout the user when it reaches a limit.
-- View some statistics about what the user did
+- View some statistics about what the user did.

 Here comes GoMonitor (which is a really bad piece of software).